 You get my point here.
 So many times, the bad thing that happened could have been predicted.
-But, for whatever reason, the concern isn’t surfaced.
+But, for whatever reason, the concern wasn’t surfaced.

 It doesn’t get considered.
 It doesn’t get addressed.
-We fix it later, when we might have prevented.
+We fix it later, when we might have prevented it.

-It is a brave thing to tell the boss that a strategy we are about to embark on may have some holes in it.
+It is brave to tell the boss that a strategy we are about to embark on may have some holes in it.

-It feels safer to sit quietly, but it isn’t really safer.
-As team members we have to feel empowered to share thoughts, voice concerns, express ideas.
-We do this by respecting and by honoring every effort in that direction.
-As teammates and leaders, we make a mistake when we do anything that makes someone regret the initiative of pointing out a concern.
+It feels safer to sit quietly, but it isn’t safer.
+As team members, we must feel empowered to share thoughts, voice concerns, and express ideas.
+We do this by respecting and honoring every effort in that direction.
+As teammates and leaders, we make a mistake when we do anything that makes someone regret pointing out a concern.